flight-test-engineering/Gas-Turbine-Propulsion/README.md

 # Gas-Turbine-Propulsion
 Gas Turbine / Engine Deck in Python for use in flight test.

-This repo contains the files used in the Gas Turbine Propulsion series.
+The "turbojet" directory contains the files used in the Jet Engine video series, where a simple turbojet engine model is developed.